-Hervey Bay for whale watching about 10 years ago
+Hervey Bay for whale watching over 10 years ago

 Call Travellers Auto Barn and ask them or visit the website.
 They've done some calculations about what's cheaper .

 One thing about a camper is that you can stay in the amaaaaazing national parks and campgrounds along the way - some of the best part of this roadtrip is the ability to visit and stay in remote places.
 With hostels, you will nearly always be in a town or city.
 I'm sure I would never have seen a platypus if I hadn't wandered down to the still waters beyond the streams shortly after dawn in the Wallaman Falls campground!

-My advice is to think about the kind of trip you and the kids really want (coffee shops/cities/towns and/or nature/parks/wildlife) and make a choice around that. about 10 years ago
+My advice is to think about the kind of trip you and the kids really want (coffee shops/cities/towns and/or nature/parks/wildlife) and make a choice around that. over 10 years ago